Link (Gunter's) to Skein Converter

 While metric units (meters, kilograms) are now standard for trade, the historical skein lengths remain relevant for understanding yarn counts and for crafts like knitting and crochet where yarn is still often sold in skeins or hanks labeled with length and weight.

-Common Uses for links and skeins
+Common Uses and Applications: links vs skeins

 Explore the typical applications for both Link (Gunter's) (imperial/US) and Skein (imperial/US) to understand their common contexts.